JeffreyL-hkucrypto/2020Sem2_Group104/README.md

 5. contains different function to different file (element5)
-6. records and reading the users location (element2,3) -using vector to store the users location and using dynamic memory management update immediately(element2,3) 7.random taxes is dedected when the tax square is hitted
+6. records and reading the users location (element2,3) -using vector to store the users location and using dynamic memory management update immediately(element2,3)
+7. random taxes is dedected when the tax square is hitted
   - the percentage of taxation is drawed randomly based by the user's input (element 1,4)